arangodb/kube-arangodb/docs/platform/connectors/jobs.md

 # Connector Jobs

-A job represents a unit of work submitted to a connector.
+A job represents a single unit of work submitted to a connector — for example, "run this AQL query" or "search this vector index".

+Jobs can be created by **any authenticated HTTP client** — AI tools, scripts, or end users — via the external API or through the connector's `ArangoRoute` (e.g. `POST /connector/aql-connector/job`).

 ## Job States